 "People talk about the changing of the guard, and it's going to be very exciting to see who emerges in the next few years," he says.
-"We have to be ready from a promotional and marketing perspective to build on the next generation of stars."'Confidence in product'
+"We have to be ready from a promotional and marketing perspective to build on the next generation of stars."

 As a one-time journeyman player (he reached world number 742 in 1986), Kermode never hit the dizzy heights, but feels that experience is of importance now.

 "I got a taste of hacking around as a very average player, but I understand what players go through," he says.

 "I clearly don't have the experience of a top-10 player because I was never a top-10 player, but I have an understanding of where the players are coming from, and the struggle and the difficulties playing the qualifying rounds at that sort of level."

 But it was as a tennis administrator that he made his name, particularly with the move of the ATP World Tour Finals to London in 2009.

 Accessible ticket prices, from £20, have created a new UK tennis audience - outside the traditional summer months, with healthy attendances of 1.25 million fans across the last five years.